A289shek2004/Retail_Data_Analysis/README.md

-📊 PEXPO Retail Data Analysis
+📊 Retail Data Analysis

 A complete data analysis project focused on understanding sales performance and demand trends for PEXPO product lines using real-world retail sales data.
 This project demonstrates key skills in exploratory data analysis (EDA), data preprocessing, visualization, time-series forecasting, and actionable business insights.

 🧠 Project Objective

-To analyze retail sales data of PEXPO products and generate insights that can help improve:
+To analyze retail sales data of products and generate insights that can help improve:

 Product assortment decisions